langdiana/Fullstack-Sharp-Framework/RealWorldSharp/readme.md

 Also, using HtmlAttributes has some big advantages:
 -	Type safe HTML attributes
 -	Attributes can be any type: string, tuple, bool are used but any other type is possible
--	Syntetic attributes: group of attributes set once
+-	Synthetic attributes: group of attributes set once

 If the element has no attributes, you must pass “null” in its place.
 Alternatively you can use the special null attribute : “_”, which is almost exclusively used in RealWorldSharp instead of null.